 Leadership and Organization Bios of our Executive Committee members and overviews of CFAR organizational structure and oversight

-Cores At-a-glance summaries of our ten CFAR Cores—the groups that provide shared services, support, and funding to HIV/AIDS investigators at our partner institutions
+Cores At-a-glance summaries of our nine CFAR Cores—the groups that provide shared services, support, and funding to HIV/AIDS investigators at our partner institutions

 Scientific Working Groups Descriptions of our three interdisciplinary areas of scientific focus

 Research and Scientific Impact Examples of recent CFAR accomplishments

 National CFAR Program How the UW/Fred Hutch CFAR fits in with the 19 other NIH-funded CFARs across the United States